ny4rlk0/Remote-Access-Tool-Telegram/README.md

 /menu will show menu.
 /up C:/a.txt uploads a.txt to telegram.
 Warning: You can not upload files bigger than 50 MB.
+/as Adds bot to Autorun at windows start.
+/rs Removes bot from Autorun at windows start.

 You can see help with /help.
 If you want bot to run English change